 The innovative Tama Cocktail Jam Drum Set is the best portable drum kit on the market.
 It features an original design that allows the drum shells to nest inside one another like Russian dolls for easy transportation.

-The whole drum set and all of the hardware fit securely in the two protective bags provided.
+I’ve used this kit for many gigs in the past, and it’s incredible how the drum set and all of the hardware fits securely in the two protective bags you get when buying the kit.

 This small drum set is the perfect solution for any traveling drummer needing to transport drums easily to and from gigs and rehearsals.
-The Tama Cocktail Jam boasts a full-size drum set sound and takes up far less space.
+Not only that, but it boasts a full-size drum set sound and takes up far less space.

-Unlike other compact drum sets, the Tama Cocktail drum kit sets up within minutes, and it’s incredibly fun to play!
-The 100% birch shells deliver warm and rich sounds with a real focused punch.
+The Tama Cocktail drum kit sets up within minutes, and it’s incredibly fun to play!
+The 100% birch shells deliver bright and rich sounds with a real focused punch.

 The stock heads that come included with the drum kit are very easy to tune, and despite the small sizes of these drum shells, this portable drum set produces a fantastic overall sound.